raymondpang365/version-control-guide/chapter-2.md

 Gitflow adopts the methodology of &quot;long live master, short live feature branch&quot;.

-*Feature branch*: This is a private branch.
-For every feature, a new feature has to be created.
-The branch name would be in the format of <dev_name>/<feature_name>.
+*Feature branch*: (or personal branch) This is a private branch.
+For every feature, a new feature branch has to be created.
+The branch name would be in the format of <dev_name>/<feature_name> or simply <dev_name>-<issue_id>.
 Feature branch is short lived.

-*Dev branch*: This is a public branch and the common source of truth for the up to date development.
+*Dev branch*: This is a public branch and the common source of truth for the most up-to-date codes.
 The code of this branch must pass all the unit test and integrated test.

 *Release branch*:  When development branch gather enough features, it will be fast-forward merged to Release Branch.
 Release branch This is used for staging.

-*Main branch*: If end-to-end testing and acceptance test pass for release branch, it will be fast-forward merged to this branch.
-Main branch is used for production
+*Master branch*: If end-to-end testing and acceptance test pass for release branch, it will be fast-forward merged to this branch.
+Master branch is used for production

 ## 2.2) Test-driven development